rangle/ngCourse2/handout/testing/components/injecting-dependencies.md

 # Injecting Dependencies and DOM Changes

 In the previous example the class we were testing, `MessageComponent`, did not have any injected dependencies.
-In Angular 2, components will often rely on services and other classes (pipes/providers/etc.) to function, which will be injected into the constructor of the components class.
+In Angular, components will often rely on services and other classes (pipes/providers/etc.) to function, which will be injected into the constructor of the components class.
 When testing these components we have to inject the dependencies ourselves.
 Since this is an Angular-specific routine, there are no pure Jasmine functions used to accomplish this.
 Angular provides a multitude of functions in `@angular/core/testing` that allows us to to effectively test our components.
 Let's take a look at a basic component:

 *quote.component.ts*